tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's commit and call our commitment `"add media and static folders"`.

 While at it, let's add a `templates` folder under the `apps` folder, and a `staticfiles` folder under the root folder (i.e., the `djangoboilerplate` folder). `templates` is where we will store our html templates.
 We will use `staticfiles` as the destination where we will tell django to collect static files to serve them to our users.
 If you go into the `.gitignore` file, you will find toward the bottom a `/staticfiles/` line, by which we tell `git` to ignore the contents of that folder.
-That's by design as those files exist somewhere else and are collected there by django just for web serving purposes (we'll tackle the collection at a later time).
+That's by design as those files exist somewhere else and are collected there by django just for web serving purposes.

 By now our full blown layout should look like the following: